sahaj05/Intern-Update-366Pi/README.md

 # 2 AUGUST
-1.First day at work at the Banglore office.
+1. First day at work at the Banglore office.
-2.Then I was introduced to the team.
+2. Then I was introduced to the team.
-3.Got to know about the rules and the regulations one has to abide by in the company.
+3. Got to know about the rules and the regulations one has to abide by in the company.
-4.Had a meeting with seniors who guided me about the domain of work our company entails into.
+4. Had a meeting with seniors who guided me about the domain of work our company entails into.

 # 3 AUGUST
-1.I was introduced to a new blockchain flo-chain.
+1. I was introduced to a new blockchain flo-chain.
-2.Referred several documentations to learn about it and its use case.
+2. Referred several documentations to learn about it and its use case.
-3.Got introduced to our app and its use case.
+3. Got introduced to our app and its use case.

 # 4 AUGUST